65 Things you can recycle right now

 Earlier I suggested donating your tennis balls (and any other balls really) to a local dog shelter.
 Recycle Tennis Balls are a company that will help you do that for free.
 All you have to do is send them your tennis balls, and they’ll make sure they’re donated to the dogs that need them.

-And of course, there are endless uses around the home, Green Eco Services have collected 48 ways to recycle and reuse tennis balls.
-These range from recycling ideas to craft ideas and everything in between – I’m still laughing at #24 “learn to juggle”!
+And of course, there are endless uses around the home.
+Here’s an article featuring several ways to recycle and reuse tennis balls.
+These range from recycling ideas to craft ideas and everything in between.

 So you may not have an old toilet lying around, but if you ever decide to replace your toilet, it can be recycled.